Heat Pump System Repair Costs

 Jump to These Sections

-HVAC Service Call and Maintenance Costs
+HVAC Service Call and Annual Maintenance

 When your heat pump breaks down, you need to have a local HVAC service technician come out to diagnose the problem and fix it.
 In most cases, homeowners cannot even buy the repair parts at their local hvac supply house without a licensed account.
 This first table covers the general cost of hvac service calls, hourly rates commonly charged, as well as maintenance and service contracts for heat pump systems.